-BoJ's tweak buoys yen, stocks rally rumbles on
+BOJ bond tweak buoys yen, stocks rally rumbles on

-LONDON (Reuters) - A tweak to the Bank of Japan’s bond-buying program caused the yen to rise on Tuesday, while gains from commodity stocks as oil hit its highest since 2015 helped world shares maintain their flying start to the year.
+LONDON (Reuters) - A tweak to the Bank of Japan’s bond-buying program shunted the yen higher on Tuesday, while gains from commodity stocks as oil hit its highest since 2015 helped world shares maintain their flying start to the year.

-MSCI’s all-country world stocks index posted another record high as Europe’s main markets shrugged off a tech wobble in Asia and instead cheered Christmas trading updates [.EU] and more forecast-beating data from Germany.
+MSCI’s all-country world stocks index posted another record high as Europe’s main markets [.EU] shrugged off a tech wobble in Asia and instead cheered Christmas trading updates, the oil gains and more forecast-beating data from Germany.

-The yen rose as much as half a percent to 112.50 yen to the dollar after Japan’s central bank trimmed its purchases of long-dated government bonds, stoking speculation it could start to wind down its stimulus policy this year [/FRX].
+Wall Street was expected to inch to fresh peaks too when trading resumes, though there will be plenty of cross-market cross-winds to tack through.

-Since it adopted its yield-curve-control policy in 2016, the BoJ has occasionally tweaked its buying, but some market players seemed to take Tuesday’s move as a signal.
+U.S. Treasury yields -- the biggest driver of global borrowing costs -- had briefly touched a nine-month high in Europe on the mix of higher oil prices, good economic data and an unexpected move by the BOJ to trim its long-dated bond buys.

 “It shouldn’t be perceived as a monstrous signal of the end of monetary easing but it shows that even the tiniest announcement on a quiet day can have a reaction,” said Societe Generale’s global head of currency strategy Kit Juckes.